Research

 Consumers’ perception of brand image plays a critical role in helping marketers formulate branding and positioning strategies to attract consumers.
 Since the Brand Personality Scale was developed by Aaker (1997) that identified five brand personality dimensions, new generations of consumers and brands have emerged.
 The authors sought to update the scale with a total sample of 2392 participants across fours studies.
 Study 1 (n = 150) showed a poor model fit of the original scale.
 Study 2 (n = 60) identified new traits that contemporary consumers use to describe brands to be used for further testing.
 Study 3 (n = 1,633) identified six brand personality dimensions—Caring, Fun, Competent, Sophisticated, Rugged, and High-tech—based on ratings of 57 brands on 74 traits.
 Study 4 (n = 549) validated the six dimensions using 42 traits.
 The authors provide comparisons of brand profiles between the original and the updated scales and offer examples of how marketers could leverage the new scale to compete in the marketplace.

 What Constitutes a Thoughtful Gift?
-Effort, Personal Specificity, and Their Relationship to Ethical Gift-Giving
+Effort, Personal Specificity, and Their Relationship to Thoughtful Gift-Giving

 Click to read the abstract